 On the other hand, a forever home has a higher cost.
 It’s important to make sure that you’re financially stable before making a purchase.
 Use a mortgage calculator to figure out the best price and monthly payment for you.

 - Renovation costs.
-Check how many renovations are needed as it might go past your budget or take longer than expected.
+Check how many renovations are needed, as they might go past your budget or take longer than expected.
 Renovations are very important to increase the home’s value and fix safety issues.

 - Insurance.
 It is more expensive than renter’s insurance, and you might also need private mortgage insurance depending on your situation.
 Not having insurance might put you in violation of your mortgage contract.

 Depending on your situation, the location of your potential home is an important factor to consider.
-You would want a place that’s near your work, public transportation or to your loved ones.
+You might want a place that’s close to your work or to your friends and loved ones.
 For starter homes, choose a location with a potential for resale.
-It’s hard to get stuck with a piece of property when you decide to move.
+You don’t want to be stuck with a piece of property when you decide to move.

-In choosing the location of your forever home, make sure it is close to your work, the kids’ school, hospital and other necessary services.
-This way, you can avoid constantly moving which takes time and money, and the emotional toll on the kids if you move too far or change schools.
+In choosing the location of your forever home, make sure it is close to your work, your kids’ school, the hospital, and any other necessary services.
+This way, you can avoid constantly moving which takes time and money, as well as the emotional toll on the kids if you move too far or change schools.

-Some factors to consider in choosing a location:
+Here are some factors to consider when choosing a location.

 - Proximity to daily activities or entertainment.
-Proximity to the nearest mall, supermarket or restaurant is essential for your needs.
-Make sure you don’t have to travel too far to go to the nearest theater.
+Being in close proximity to the nearest mall, supermarkets, restaurants, or entertainment venues is essential for your needs.

 Your future plans will have a large impact on deciding which type of home to purchase.
 If you don’t plan on staying at a certain place for more than 5 years, then a starter home is a good option.
 A forever home will be perfect to grow your family, especially if you’re not planning on a job change anytime soon.

 - Length of stay.
-If you don’t see yourself staying there for about 5 years or so, then a forever home might not be a good idea since it is more pricey than a starter home.
+If you don’t see yourself staying for longer than ten years, then a forever home might not be a good idea since it is more pricey than a starter home.
 Invest in a forever home if your mind is set on staying there and growing your family.

 - Space needed.
 If you are a couple buying a house for the first time, a starter home is recommended.
 However, starter homes tend to have a smaller space.
-If you plan on having kids soon, you could outgrow the place so you should opt for a bigger house that can accommodate the kids long-term.
+If you plan on having kids soon, you could outgrow the place, so you may want to opt for a bigger house that can accommodate the kids long-term.

 - Change in lifestyle.
-If you’re the type that spends more time outside like traveling, then the smaller space of a starter home might be ideal.
+If you’re the type that spends a lot of time outside, then the smaller space of a starter home might be ideal.
 If you’re about to have a kid and will spend a lot of time at home, then a forever home is a good investment for your child and the whole family.